 This 27 day budget overland tour runs between Beijing & Kathmandu visiting highlights and natural wonders of China, Tibet & Nepal including the Great Wall, Terracotta Warriors, Giant Pandas, Lhasa & Mt Everest!
+This is a group tour conducted on a custom-built overland expedition vehicle.

 Price: £1995 Expedition Payment + $800 Local Payment